 If you are traveling overland from Egypt, chances are you are going to Israel, or Jordan by boat.
 Many travelers do this, and Dahab and Taba are the best places to organize your onwards transportation.

 I am going to assume you are not traveling onward to Libya or Sudan for obvious reasons.

-Volunteering in Egypt
+Working in Egypt

-Internet in Egypt
+Work Visa’s in Egypt

-Must Try Experiences in Egypt
+Volunteer in Egypt

 I’ve never traveled somewhere where I have met both the friendliest people and some of the pushiest.
 You will meet such pushy touts and guides because Egypt’s economy depends on tourism.